bbejeck/KafkaStreamsInAction2ndEdition/README.md

 For each step of the tutorial you'll take the following steps

-1. Set the compatibility mode: run the `configSubjectsTask` to set the compatibility mode
+1. Set the compatibility mode: run the `<module name>:configSubjectsTask` to set the compatibility mode
-2. Test the updated schema: execute the `testSchemasTask` to test the schema changes are compatible
+2. Test the updated schema: execute the `<module name>:testSchemasTask` to test the schema changes are compatible
-3. Register the updated schema: run the `registerSchemasTask` and register the new schema
+3. Register the updated schema: run the `<module name>:registerSchemasTask` and register the new schema

 Then after these steps of updating, testing and registering the schema you'll run a couple of commands for the producer and consumer clients in a specific order and observe the output.